 Yosemite National Park, California: Curry Village

 Set in Yosemite Valley, Curry Village exudes a happy camper-in-a-cabin feel.
 No surprise considering its origins: In 1899, schoolteachers David and Jenny Curry established a family camp here with a dozen tents, charging $2 for room and board, half the going rate.
 A lot has changed since then -- for one, the price is now in the $50 - $90 range.
-Also, the tents have sprouted canvas sides and a wooden platform and frame; sleeping bags have moved over for beds; and the main source of light comes from electricity, not fire.
+Also, the 319 tents have sprouted canvas sides and a wooden platform and frame; sleeping bags have been replaced by beds; and the main source of light comes from electricity, not fire.

 Wool blankets provide cocoon-like warmth.
 However, those prone to chills might opt for a canvas tent with heat (a select number are available early fall through mid-May) or the Signature version, with insulated paneling.
 You can also trade up for one of about 100 heated wood cabins, with or without a bathroom.
 Once you are settled in, hike to Glacier Point, hop the free park shuttle, or roost on your deck and let nature come to you.

 Olympic National Park, Washington: Sol Duc Hot Springs Resort

 Nature has been very kind to the Sol Duc Hot Springs, and guests reap this generosity.
 The full-service property in the northwest region of the park sprinkles its 27 cabins in, around or very near an old-growth forest of evergreens, a river heavily trafficked with Coho salmon, a misty waterfall and spring-fed pools that prove irresistible to tired hikers.